uzluisf/raku-pear/INSTALL.md

 ## Installing the Rakudo compiler

-First, you must get the source code for the compiler at https://github.com/rakudo/rakudo/releases.
-There you'll find all the releases, however it's recommended you grab the latest release (i.e., 2019.11).
+First, you must get the source code for the compiler at https://rakudo.org/.
+Alternatively, you can find all the compiler releases at https://github.com/rakudo/rakudo/releases.
+There you will find the latest release, Rakudo version 2020.01.
+I recommended you install Rakudo version 2019.11.

 Now, you should untar/unzip the archive file with the source.
 Read the `README.md` file to learn about the installation process.
 Then, follow